Firebox Cloud Feature Differences

 For Firebox Cloud on AWS, you assign an Elastic IP (EIP) address to the external interface.
 For Firebox Cloud on Azure, you can configure the external interface with a dynamic or static IP address.
 The internal IP addresses are assigned based on the private networks assigned to your Firebox Cloud instance.

-Firebox Cloud supports a secondary network IP address on the external interface in Fireware v12.1 and higher.
+Firebox Cloud supports one or more secondary IP addresses on the external interface in Fireware v12.1 and higher.

 Default Firebox Configuration